JonathanCass/todo/README.md

 Delete item button working.
 Items left counter working.
 Flexible list length.
 Adding items to the list while completed tab is active will not change display, those items will be visible once the all or active filter is selected.
+Empty input will prevent list item being generated and give an error.
+Attempting to input an item identical to one already present will preven item being generated and give an error.

+Bonus Feature:
+Can now uncheck and recheck a list item.

 Known Issues:
-Requires unique names, likely solution - throw error and require new name on attempt to input nonunique name.

-Also throw error for attempting to enter empty entries.
+Deleting items from the All Filter and seems to work fine, however deleting items from the Active or Completed filter it seems to act as if the buttons were being clicked with the all filter active.
+Likely solution just dissapear the delete feature on those tabs.

 Instructions:
 Build an application for creating a to do list using React